TeancumTian/StartUp/README.md

 # StartUp

-A draft for learning web Programming now I am make change after pull
+A draft for learning web Programming now I am making changes after pull

+I made this change from the repository side.